 3. Do less promotion

 A perfect email is 90% educational and 10% promotional.
-The intention of your newsletter should not be only promotion or advertising.
+The intention of your email should not be only promotion or advertising.
 Instead, it should be informative.

-Many marketers start promoting their brands after collecting enough newsletter subscribers, but this is the wrong approach.
+Many marketers start promoting their brands after collecting enough newsletter subscribers, but this approach is wrong.
 It would be best if you built trust a long way.

 Don’t fill your email content with spammy advertising and buying recommendations for your brand reputation.
 It can land your emails in the spam folder.
-Add the latest updates your blog or site made and share them with your audience.
+Add your blog or site’s latest updates and share them with your audience.